sykhangdha/mangareader-wp/README.md

 # What's New?

  - Style.CSS changes
 	 - The new rewrite will make it so you no longer have to copy and paste the style.css for the site to work properly.
+- New homepage design
+	 - Shows up to 15 mangas and up to 3 of there latest chatpers(see images below)
+		 - View more chapters button added to redirect to the recent chapters list template *NEW
  - New reader functions
 	 - Added new javascript functions to the reader
 		 - Page by Page | List view choice (remembers session)